Mashua (Tropaeolum tuberosum)

 - Mashua is a tuber crop native to the Andes, where it was developed alongside the similar tuber crops potato, oca, and ulluco.

 - This crop is easy to grow in the maritime Pacific Northwest and challenging to grow in the rest of the country.

 - Mashua tubers range widely in size, from about three inches to more than thirteen inches.

 - Yields can reach almost twenty pounds for plants grown on trellis, but are typically closer to five pounds without.

 - Most varieties have white to yellow tubers, although red and purple varieties also exist.

-- Cooked tubers are softer than potato and have a floral aftertaste.
+- Cooked tubers are usually softer than potato and often taste cabbagey.

 - Raw tubers have an odd combination of flavors that most people find unpleasant.

 - Mashua leaves can be eaten and taste very similar to mustard greens.